Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 Lipless Crankbait

 Perfect for active fall fish.
-Covers water quickly and triggers reaction bites.
+Great for covering water quickly and triggering reaction bites.

 • Size: 1/2 oz